dsdanielpark/ExceptNotifier/README.md

 # Features
 ### Telegram Notifier

 a.
 Open your telegram app and search for BotFather.
-(A built-in Telegram bot that helps users create custom Telegram bots)
+(A built-in Telegram bot that helps users create custom Telegram bots) <br>
 b.
-Type /newbot to create a new bot
+Type /newbot to create a new bot <br>
 c.
-Give your bot a name & a username
+Give your bot a name & a username <br>
 d.
-Copy your new Telegram bot’s token
+Copy your new Telegram bot’s token <br>
+For more infomation, visit [Telegram Bot Father API](https://core.telegram.org/bots/api)
+<br><br>

 ```python
 from ExceptNotifier import ExceptTelegram, SuccessTelegram, SendTelegram
 import sys